cccbr/belfryprojects/content/docs/090-project-finance/index.md

 [This Scheme](https://www.churchofengland.org/resources/building-generous-church/enabling-giving/giving-mechanisms/gift-aid) is for small donations up to a total limit; the administration is more straightforward.

 {{< hint info >}}
 Steve Coleman has another article “*GASDS – Gift Aid for Small Donations*” in *The Ringing World*, 24 March 2023 (page 277).
+There is a short follow-up article *GASDS and Parish Giving Scheme* in the 28 April 2023 issue (page 376) discussing problems which might arise from the *Parish Giving Scheme*.
+You should consult this if you are taking advantage of GASDS.
 {{< /hint >}}

 ### Payroll Giving